Pramitim/MedParse/README.md

-MEDPARSE

-Python based AI Powered backend system that processes a .txt file of clinical notes and stores structured data into relational database.
+MEDPARSE: Python based AI Powered backend system that processes a .txt file of clinical notes and stores structured data into relational database.

-PIPLINE:
-raw medical note -> data extraction using GEMINI LLM -> store in SQLite Database
+Pipline: raw medical note -> data extraction using GEMINI LLM -> store in SQLite Database

 ------------------------------------------------------------------------------------------------